Trian27/Uniswap/README.md

 # Uniswap
-Obtaining Uniswap V3 transaction data for analysis
+Obtaining Uniswap V3 transaction data for analysis.
+Note for now this is only adapted for the WBTC/ETH pool.
+It will be simple to refactor the script to obtain data any pool address.

 Necessary Features: